maevadevs/Maevadevs-References/eslint-setup.md

 # ESLint Setup

-## Synopsis
+## Overview

 - This setup uses a project-based (I avoid using global whenever possible) and uses `standard` as the example linting rule.
+Other linting rules can be installed as devDependencies and added to the `.eslintrc`  afterwards
 - This setup provides commands for both `npm` and `yarn` as the package manager.
 You should only use one of them.
 - This setup uses VSCode as the editor.